Doorkee

 7. Cookies and Tracking Technologies

-The dk_pdpl_v1 cookie that records your choice is itself a strictly necessary cookie and is set with HttpOnly=false so the in-page consent banner can read it directly without an extra round-trip to the server.
-The cookie carries no identifiers, no tracking value, and no personal data — only the booleans analytics, marketing, a timestamp, and a version.
-The authoritative copy of the choice (with your user ID and IP) lives in the server-side audit log described in §7.2; the cookie is the read-only mirror.
+The dk_pdpl_v1 cookie that records your choice is itself a strictly necessary cookie and is set with HttpOnly=false so the in-page notice and the Cookie preferences page can read it directly without an extra round-trip to the server.
+The cookie carries no identifiers, no tracking value, and no personal data — only the booleans analytics, session_replay, marketing, a timestamp, and a version.
+The authoritative copy of the choice (with your user ID and IP) lives in the server-side record described in §7.2; the cookie is the read-only mirror.

-When you respond to the cookie banner, your choice is stored in two places:
+When you dismiss the first-visit notice or change a setting on the Cookie preferences page, your choice is stored in two places:

 • A first-party cookie dk_pdpl_v1 on your device (12-month expiry).
-This is the client-side gate that enables or disables analytics and marketing scripts.
+This is the client-side gate that enables or disables the analytics, session-recording, and marketing scripts.

 7.3.
 Default Posture

 7.3a.
-Cross-Border Transfers from Analytics Providers (PDPL Art.
+Cross-Border Transfers from Cookie and Messaging Providers (PDPL Art.
 22)

-When you grant analytics consent, the following providers receive limited usage data and may process it outside the UAE.
-We disclose the controllers and processing locations here so your consent is informed:
+The following providers receive limited usage or messaging data and may process it outside the UAE.
+Analytics providers run by default under the notice-and-opt-out model in §7.1; session-recording providers run only if you opt in.
+We disclose the controllers and processing locations here so you are informed:

-• Google Tag Manager — operated by Google Ireland Limited (controller for users in the EEA, the UK, and Switzerland) on behalf of Google LLC (US).
-Tag Manager itself is a script-loading container; the tags it loads are limited to product analytics (PostHog Inc. and Microsoft Clarity, both listed below) and do not include behavioural advertising tags.
+• Google Tag Manager and Google Analytics 4 — operated by Google Ireland Limited (controller for users in the EEA, the UK, and Switzerland) on behalf of Google LLC (US).
+Tag Manager is a script-loading container; the tags it loads are limited to product analytics (Google Analytics 4 and PostHog Inc.) and, where you have opted in, session recording (Microsoft Clarity).
+Google Analytics 4 is configured in analytics-only mode: Google Signals, Google advertising features, and data-sharing with Google advertising products are turned OFF in the GA4 configuration, so no behavioural advertising tags are loaded.
 Data transferred via Google's infrastructure is processed in the United States and the European Union under Google's cross-border transfer mechanisms (EU Standard Contractual Clauses, the EU-US Data Privacy Framework, and equivalent UK/Swiss safeguards).
 Reference: https://policies.google.com/privacy.

 • Microsoft Clarity — operated by Microsoft Ireland Operations Limited (controller for users in the EEA, the UK, and Switzerland) on behalf of Microsoft Corporation (US).
-Clarity collects session-replay metadata (clicks, scrolls, page navigation) and aggregated heatmaps, with text content masked by default.
+Clarity is part of the session-recording category and loads only if you opt in (§7.1).
+It records interaction metadata (clicks, scrolls, page navigation) and builds aggregated heatmaps, with text you type masked by default.
 Data is processed in the United States and the United Kingdom under Microsoft's Data Protection Addendum, EU Standard Contractual Clauses, and the EU-US Data Privacy Framework.
 Reference: https://privacy.microsoft.com/privacystatement.

 • PostHog Inc. — operated by PostHog Inc. (United States), the analytics processor for both server-side and in-browser product analytics events.
 Doorkee is the controller; PostHog Inc. is the processor under a Data Processing Addendum.
-Data minimisation: server-side events transmit a one-way truncated pseudonymous identifier in place of the raw user ID (see §7.3b); the identifier is a 16-character hex digest produced by keyed HMAC-SHA-256 when the server-side TELEMETRY_HASH_SECRET environment variable is set in production, and by an unkeyed SHA-256 fallback (also 16-character truncated) during the transitional grace period before that environment variable is set, with each fallback emission tagged in our internal monitoring (Sentry alert_category: hash_salt_rotation).
-Both forms are one-way digests; neither is reversible without prior knowledge of the original user ID, and the keyed form additionally requires the server-side secret.
-In-browser events fire only after analytics consent.
+Data minimisation: server-side events transmit a one-way truncated pseudonymous identifier in place of the raw user ID (see §7.3b); the identifier is a 16-character hex digest produced by keyed HMAC-SHA-256 using the server-side TELEMETRY_HASH_SECRET.
+On production deployments this keying is mandatory and fail-closed: if the secret is missing or invalid, the platform refuses to emit the event at all and the misconfiguration is tagged in our internal monitoring (Sentry alert_category: hash_salt_rotation) — no unkeyed identifier is transmitted from production.
+The digest is one-way and is not reversible without prior knowledge of the original user ID and the server-side secret.
+In-browser analytics events fire by default and stop when you opt out of analytics (§7.1); PostHog session recording is part of the separate opt-in session-recording category and fires only if you opt in, with typed input masked by default.
 Retention: configured to honour the $delete_user Personal Data API on DSAR completion (see §15.6).
 Cross-border safeguards: EU Standard Contractual Clauses + EU-US Data Privacy Framework.
 Reference: https://posthog.com/privacy.

 • Meta WhatsApp (Cloud API) — operated by Meta Platforms Ireland Limited (controller for users in the EEA, the UK, and Switzerland) on behalf of Meta Platforms, Inc. (US).
 Doorkee is the controller for the conversation content; Meta is the processor for delivery and Cloud-API metadata.
 Data minimisation: Doorkee transmits only the recipient phone number, message body, and template ID required to deliver the message; no PostHog identifier or other analytics data is shared.
 Retention: subject to Meta-side platform retention floors (described in §15.6 row "Meta WhatsApp") that Doorkee cannot override.
 Cross-border safeguards: EU Standard Contractual Clauses + EU-US Data Privacy Framework.
 Reference: https://www.whatsapp.com/legal/business-data-transfer-addendum.